lausan/sudoku/README.md

 # sudoku [![Build Status](https://travis-ci.org/nickb1080/sudoku.svg)](https://travis-ci.org/nickb1080/sudoku)

+This app is deployed on [GitHub Pages](https://pages.github.com/).
+Play a random board [here](http://nickb1080.github.io/sudoku/), or check out a [nearly finished one](http://nickb1080.github.io/sudoku/won.html) (just add "5" in the middle to win).

 ## App Structure
 This app implements an event-driven MVC structure.
 This allows for sane management of game state, as well as loose coupling between components.